-Adult loggerheads average 300-350 lbs.
-Greens can way up to 500 lbs.
-Leatherbacks can get up to 1500 lbs (the biggest being recorded at 2000 lbs).
+Adult loggerheads can be anywhere from 200-400 lbs.
+Greens can weigh anywhere from 300-500 lbs.
+Leatherbacks can get up to 2,000 lbs (the heaviest recorded was 2,019 lbs).

-A natural or in situ nest will have a hatching success rate of 80-100%, while a relocated nest will have a hatching success rate of 60-70%.
-Overall, only one in 1,000 to 10,000 sea turtles will live to maturity.
-Major predators after nest emergence include birds, fish, crabs, and foxes.
+A natural or in situ nest will have an average hatching success rate of 75-95%, while a relocated nest will have an average hatching success rate of 68-88%.
+Overall, only one in 1,000 sea turtles will make it to adulthood, usually due to predation.

 As hatchlings, you can't tell by looking.
 As adults, males have a much longer tail than females.
 Sand temperature affects gender: 29.6 degrees Celcius during the middle third of incubation will produce a 50:50 gender ratio.
 A couple of degrees higher will produce all females and a couple of degrees cooler will produce all males.

 Yes, that seems to be the case.
-An individual turtle will nest within 5 miles to 35 miles, on average, of where they hatched from and/or nested in the past, based on tagging studies.
+An individual turtle will nest within 5 to 20 miles, on average, of where they hatched from and/or nested in the past, based on tagging studies.
 There's also evidence that the hatchlings can detect variations in the earth's magnetic field and that's how they navigate back.